ajgorhoe/IGLib.workspace.base.iglib/README.md

 ## Other

 Please refer to the licenses contained in specific repositories for conditions of use.
 Also note that software depends on a number of external libraries with their own licenses.

-### 3.1 Solution files in this repository
+Solution files contained in this repository:

-*IGLib.sln* can be used to build base IGLib libraries.
+* *IGLib.sln* can be used to build base IGLib libraries.
 However, this solution file may be outdated.

-*ShellDevAll.sln* is a solution file that contains a broader range of projects, including extended libraries not included in this repository, additional external libraries, and a number of IGLib-based applications.
+* *ShellDevAll.sln* is a solution file that contains a broader range of projects, including extended libraries not included in this repository, additional external libraries, and a number of IGLib-based applications.
 This solution is usually more up-to-date than the *IGLib.sln*, but it contains projects to which you may not have access.
 Many projects in this solution are outside the current repository, and can be cloned easily by using the container repository as mentioned above.
 However, a number of repositories that contain projects included in this solution are not publicly available.
 Just ignore the projects that cannot be loaded.

 Solution files are included in this repository for convenience, especially for quick view of the project structure without needing to clone the other relevant repositories at the prescribed relative paths.
 For development, one should use solution files contained in *../igsolutions/*.